 Giant danios are beautiful minnow fish that will add a lot of awesome coloration to your tank.
 They look very similar to Zebra danios but are obviously much bigger, and have more definition than their smaller counterparts.

 They are equally as peaceful as Goldfish with a playful nature too, making them a fantastic tank mate to Goldfish.
 They like to school and swim around tanks quickly all-together, which is stunning to watch.
 If you do have Goldfish that struggle to swim, then perhaps avoid these Danios as they may cause stress.

-The Giant Danios will grow to 4 inches (10 cm) in length, are an ideal fish for beginners, and require a 30 gallon (136cm) or more tank.
+The Giant Danios will grow to 4 inches (10 cm) in length, are an ideal fish for beginners, and require a 30 gallon tank or larger.